 Computing Power and Speed

 The rapid development of computers enables companies to incorporate AI into their operations because the latter required significant breakthroughs in processing power and efficiency.
 For example, one of these breakthroughs was the development of GPUs (Graphical Processing Units), which expanded the typical functions of CPUs.

 Supply chain and logistics companies produce, and can use, a lot of data, and AI requires significant volumes of it to show its full power.
-In the past several years, some new types of data have emerged, and in addition to an ever-increasing pace of data creation, they finally supply AI with enough juice to work to its fullest potential.
+In the past several years, some new types of data have emerged, and in addition to an ever-increasing pace of data creation, they finally supply AI, and particularly machine learning algorithms, with enough juice to work to its fullest potential.

 They have improved in the recent years as well, allowing the detection of patterns and discovery of correlations that were difficult or impossible to find by humans or conventional technology aone.
 For example, smart algorithms can offer valuable information such as the number of trucks available for delivery ahead of time so customers can know the price and approximate time frames for future deliveries.

 Together, these factors are driving progress in AI and making it an increasingly viable technology in many fields.
 But how exactly can the technology transform supply chain and logistics management?